kylelangford/widget-loader-js/README.md

-# Block Loader
+# Widget Loader

-Singleton helper to inject html, css, js from JSON into a webpage.
+Singleton helper to inject HTML, CSS, JS from JSON/API into a webpage.

 ## How do I use it?